Skip to content

 Rule Conflict Detection

 Identifies when two rules in your system contradict each other.
-'Fire immunity' on a character who also has 'takes double fire damage' — the Rules Lawyer catches the conflict.
+"Fire immunity" on a character who also has "takes double fire damage"?
+The Rules Lawyer catches the conflict.